Paul Avis

 Paul David Loup Avis (/ˈeɪvɪs/; born 1947) is an English Anglican priest, theologian, and ecumenist.
 He was General Secretary of the Church of England's Council for Christian Unity from 1998 to 2011, theological consultant to the Anglican Communion Office, London, from 2011 to 2012, and Canon Theologian of Exeter Cathedral from 2008 to 2013.
-He was honorary professor in the Department of Theology and Religion at Durham University 2017-2021 and Honorary Professor in the School of Divinity, University of Edinburgh 2022-.
-At the University of Exeter he was visiting professor of theology from 2009 to 2017 and is currently honorary research fellow.
-He is Director of the Centre for the Study of the Christian Church which organises occasional conferences and is linked to the journal Ecclesiology, published by Brill, of which he is Editor-in-Chief.
+He was honorary professor in the Department of Theology and Religion at Durham University 2017–2021 and is currently Honorary Professor in the School of Divinity, University of Edinburgh (2022-).
+At the University of Exeter he was visiting professor of theology from 2009 to 2017 and subsequently honorary research fellow until 2021.
 He is the editor of the series Anglican-Episcopal Theology and History, also published by Brill.
 Avis was also a chaplain to Queen Elizabeth II, 2008–2017.